-- 1. General. - A. All charging station installations shall be subject to building and electrical permits. - B. An electric vehicle charging space may be included in the calculation for minimum parking spaces that are required for the principal use. - c.
-No minimum number of electric vehicle charging spaces is required, except in the I-3 district one (1) EV charging station shall be required for every 40 cars or fraction thereof.
+- 1. General. - A. All charging station installations shall be subject to building and electrical permits. - B. An electric vehicle charging space may be included in the calculation for minimum parking spaces that are required for the principal use. - C. New developments that require 25 or more parking spaces must have a minimum of 2% of the total number of spaces established as EV parking spaces.
+New construction must also install 40-ampere panel capacity and conduit for the future installation of EV charging stations at a minimum of 10% of parking spaces.